misiektoja/instagram_monitor/README.md

 Running the tool with no arguments offers the wizard if you have not saved any targets or enabled the Web Dashboard.
 If targets are already saved, it starts monitoring them.

-For browser choices, saved targets, configuration backups and setup recovery, see the [full Quick Start guide](https://misiektoja.github.io/instagram_monitor/quick-start/).
+For browser choices, saved targets, configuration backups and setup recovery, see the [full Setup & First Run guide](https://misiektoja.github.io/instagram_monitor/setup-and-first-run/).

 For container operation, browser profiles, email alerts, Discord, ntfy and advanced settings, see [Configuration](https://misiektoja.github.io/instagram_monitor/configuration/) and [Usage](https://misiektoja.github.io/instagram_monitor/usage/).
 Keep private webhook URLs in `.env` or enter them through the setup wizard.
 See [Webhook Notifications](https://misiektoja.github.io/instagram_monitor/usage/#webhook-notifications) for complete setup and testing instructions.